 Codependency is a type of dysfunctional relationship where an individual’s self-esteem and emotional needs become dependent upon the other person.
 The codependent person may also enable the other person’s toxic habits without necessarily meaning to.

-Healthy relationships strive to have an equal balance of give and take when it comes to fulfilling needs, rather than prioritizing the needs of one partner.
+Healthy relationships strive to have an equal balance of giving and taking when it comes to fulfilling needs, rather than prioritizing the needs of one partner.
 In a codependent relationship, there’s an imbalance of power that favors the needs of the taker, leaving the giver to keep on giving.

 When assessing your relationship with codependency, it may help to ask yourself some questions.
 Sometimes we become so used to our habits, especially the not-so-healthy ones, that we forget a different way of living.
+As a result, we tend to develop an unhealthy attachment.
 These questions are meant for you to ask after taking a step back and being honest about the situation you’re in.

 The following questions can help you assess whether or not you are in a codependent relationship: